15 Healthy Eating Habits for your Family

-- As I said before we love wraps so making tortilla was huge – now we make only Chapati or Whole Wheat Tortilla.
+- As I said before we love wraps so making tortilla was huge – now we make only chapati or whole wheat tortilla.

 - Quinoa is fairly new to our family.
 Personally, I like quinoa and it’s so easy to enjoy.
 I often make the same rice pilaf recipe using quinoa instead of rice.
-This year I plan to share a few of those recipes with you.
-I think you will enjoy them.

-- Couscous is even more easy to incorporate into your diet.
+- Couscous is more easy to incorporate into your diet.
 The best part – whole wheat is no different to cook than the regular couscous.

 9.Plan snacks ahead of time.

 Snacks are the one thing that usually throws diet outta the window.
 Often it’s that odd time when you are hungry that you end up picking the wrong thing to just satisfy the craving.

 If you have small kids – then the most common phrase in the house is… “Mama – I’m hungry” Often they just want to munch or eat!!
 Kids have a high metabolism so they do need to eat.